cfantasia/CMGWPrimeGroup/doc/README.txt

 (a) /castor/cern.ch/user/c/cleonido/wprime/v161/ (made with V00-01-61, and
 o 34.20 pb^-1 of real data processed with 38X
 o MC samples are processed with 38x (Fall10)
-Use UserCode/CMGWprimeGroup/config/samples_cross_sections_v8/v8b/v9/10.txt)
+Use UserCode/CMGWprimeGroup/config/samples_cross_sections_v8/v8b/v9.txt)

-v8: W and DY are from PYTHIA, with cross-sections scaled to NLO (W) and POWHEG (DY), and ttbar is NLO/36X
+v8 : W and Z/DY are from PYTHIA, and ttbar is from Madgraph.
+W/Z/DY (ttbar) cross-sections are scaled to NNLO (NLO)
-v8b: Same as v8, , except that Pythia W->mu sample contains pileup
+v8b: Same as v8, except that Pythia W->mu sample contains pileup v9 :  Same as v8, excpet that W and Z/DY are from POWHEG [DEFAULT]
-v9: W and DY are from POWHEG, with W cross-section scaled to NLO, and ttbar is NLO/36X [DEFAULT FOR NOW]
-v10: W, DY, top are from PYTHIA, with cross-sections scaled to NLO (W, top) and POWHEG (DY)

 (b) /castor/cern.ch/user/c/cleonido/wprime/v140/ (made with V00-01-40)